Russia drops charges against Greenpeace activists

 "I'm pleased and relieved the charges have been dropped, but we should not have been charged at all."

-President Vladimir Putin has said Russia's response to a Greenpeace protest should serve as a lesson and Moscow would take tougher steps to guard against interference in its development of the region.
+President Vladimir Putin has said Russia's response to a Greenpeace protest should serve as a lesson and Moscow would toughen steps to guard against interference in its development of the region.